-(m) On May 19, 2020, the Corporation closed on a non-brokered private placement of 71,400 units of the Corporation at a purchase price of \$0.35 per unit for aggregate proceeds of \$24,990.
-Each unit consists of one common share and one common share of the Corporation and one common share purchase warrant of the Corporation.
-Each whole warrant will be exercisable by the holder at a price of \$0.60 per warrant for a period of two years from May 19, 2020, subject to accelerated expiry, if the 20-day Volume Weighted Average Price of the Common Shares on the TSX-V exceeds \$1.00 per Common Share.
+(e) On May 19, 2020, the Corporation closed on a non-brokered private placement of 71,400 units of the Corporation at a purchase price of \$0.35 per unit for aggregate proceeds of \$24,990.
+Each unit consists of one Common Share and one common share purchase warrant of the Corporation.
+Each whole warrant will be exercisable by the holder at a price of \$0.60 per warrant for a period of two years from May 19, 2020, subject to accelerated expiry, if the 20-day Volume Weighted Average Price of the Common Shares on the TSXV exceeds \$1.00 per Common Share.